 The good news is that the Court is very conscious of the impact that grandparents have upon a child’s life, and it is very rare that contact is refused by the Court.
 It is only usually refused where there is evidence of neglect or abuse.

 Unfortunately, a grandparent can’t just walk into Court and ask for contact with their grandchildren.
-The first step is to ask for leave (permission) from a judge to apply for a Contact Order, which is a legally binding and enforceable document that stipulates the nature of the contact awarded.
+The first step is to ask for leave (permission) from a judge to apply for a Child Arrangements Order, which is a legally binding and enforceable document that stipulates the nature of the contact awarded.

-You would then go to Court and make an application as to why you should receive a Contact Order in your favour.
+You would then go to Court and make an application as to why you should receive a Child Arrangements Order in your favour.
 The Court will take into consideration the following:

 The Court will only make their decision based on the best interests of the child, and often follow something called the “No Order” principle – that is, they must make an order ONLY if it would be better for the child than making no order at all.
 They might therefore assess the effect that your involvement in the child’s life might have on the rest of the family relationships.
 There may well be sticking points and difficult issues that arise, which is why it is very important that you seek legal advice in this area.